0LinaSt0/Python_bootcamp/02/README.md

 By default, your code when run should simulate 10 matches (one call of `play()`) between every pair of two players with *different* behavior types (total 10 rounds by 10 matches each, no matches between two copies of the same behavior) and print top three winners after the whole game.

 You are strongly encouraged to experiment around with different behaviors and writing your own behavior class (this is graded as a bonus).
 You can get even more bonus points if an instance of your class performs better in the same "contest between each pair of players" check that at least three of five provided behaviors.

-Don't forget that the only thing a player can do on each turn is either cooperate or cheat, based on a history of a current game.
+Don't forget that the only thing a player can do on each turn is either cooperate or CHEAT, based on a history of a current game.

 -----